 Here are a few steps you can take to protect your young employees.

-- Document and share Risk Assessments and Method Statements (RAMS).
+- Document and share risk assessments and safe work procedures.
 They should be relevant and in line with any risks your employees will face in their work activities.

 - Have an up-to-date company health & safety policy that shows how the business manages risks to health & safety.